Indianapolis vs Kansas City

 Which city has higher STR taxes — Indianapolis or Kansas City?

 Indianapolis charges 7% Indiana sales tax + 10% Marion County innkeeper's tax (17% combined), while Kansas City charges 7.5% Transient Guest Tax + sales tax.
-Compare the full breakdown in the table above.
+Notably, Indianapolis benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?